 The investment objectives and policies and investment restrictions in respect of each Man GLG Portfolio are set out in the Man GLG Supplement.
-The investment objectives and policies and investment restrictions in respect of the GLG LLC Portfolio is set out in the GLG LLC Supplement.
-The investment objectives and policies and investment restrictions in respect of each Man AHL Portfolio are set out in the Man AHL Supplement.
-The investment objectives and policies and investment restrictions in respect of the Man Numeric Portfolio are set out in the Man Numeric Supplement.
-The investment objectives and policies and investment restrictions in respect of the Man Solutions Portfolio are set out in the Man Solutions Supplement.
+The investment objectives and policies and investment restrictions in respect of each Man Numeric Portfolio are set out in the Man Numeric Supplement.
+The investment objectives and policies and investment restrictions in respect of each GLG LLC Portfolio are set out in the GLG LLC Supplement.